A child’s need for an uninterrupted sense of love and belonging

 We've published a variety of materials, including case studies, a research brief, guides and more, along with a number of webinars and trainings.

-After Alia was recognized as a 2020 Best Place to Work, the Minneapolis/St. Paul Business Journal confirmed what we already knew about our beloved CFO: He is the best!
+After Alia was recognized as a 2020 Best Place to Work, the Minneapolis/St. Paul Business Journal confirmed what we already knew about our beloved Finance Officer: He is the best!
 We are so proud to announce that Prem Suppogu was awarded CFO of the Year.
 His expertise in finance strategy runs as deep as his commitment to keeping kids safely connected with adults they know and love.
 Congrats, Prem!

-Our CEO, Amelia Franck Meyer, was featured in the 2019 issue of Bush Magazine!
+Our Executive Officer, Amelia Franck Meyer, was featured in the 2019 issue of Bush Magazine!
 The article highlights the story of Amelia's journey and what motivates her to do this work, and how Alia works to transform the child welfare system to one that always preserves and strengthens family connections.
 Read the Bush Magazine article here.